Pdugovich/Pdugovich.github.io/_posts/2019-10-23-columbus_traffic_stop_outcomes.md

 Of course!
 The most direct way to improve the model is by having more data.
 Feature engineering is great, but can only get you so far.
 There are many features I wish I had, 'number_of_hours_since_officer_last_ate' and 'big_5_personality_score_of_officer' are just a _little_ difficult to get a hold of, but would probably be immensely useful in making outcome predictions.
-Data that likely exists and would be helpful, but I don't have access to are things like the subject's 'date_of_birth', 'model_of_vehicle', 'year_of_vehicle', 'color_of_vehicle' also the exact identification of the officer would be great, but aside from that, 'officer_race, 'officer_sex', 'officer_years_on_force'.
+Data that likely exists and would be helpful, but I don't have access to are things like the subject's 'date_of_birth', 'model_of_vehicle', 'year_of_vehicle', 'color_of_vehicle' also the exact identification of the officer would be great, but aside from that, 'officer_race', 'officer_sex', 'officer_years_on_force'.
 Along with those, I'd like more information on road and weather conditions, whether they were driving through construction or school zones.

 Ultimately, this dataset was interesting,  but I'd need a lot data to be confident in predictions I draw from it.